simplifaisoul/ai-outfit-picker/README.md

 - [ ] Mobile app development
 - [ ] Style trend analysis
 - [ ] Shopping recommendations based on wardrobe gaps
+- [ ] Persistent database with Netlify's database service

+## 🤝 Contributing

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+## 📄 License

+This project is licensed under the MIT License - see the LICENSE file for details.

+## 🙏 Acknowledgments

+- Netlify for providing excellent serverless hosting
+- React community for amazing UI components
+- Sharp for powerful image processing
+- All contributors and users of this project